erikvullings/mithril-materialized/packages/lib/README.md

 ## Version history

+v0.6.1 No breaking changes

+- `Select` can use a prefix icon.

 v0.6.0 No breaking changes

 - `Inputs` can now use `onkeyup`, `onkeydown`, and `onkeypress` events.
 They also return the value.